arvind2602/E-COMMERCE/README.md

-## CityShop - FreshEats Online Store
+## Thakur Mart - FreshEats Online Store (ESD Project)

-Welcome to CityShop, your one-stop online store for all things fresh and delicious.
-Built with cutting-edge technologies and designed for an exceptional user experience, CityShop is the future of online grocery shopping.
+Welcome to Thakur Mart, your one-stop online store for all things fresh and delicious.
+Built with cutting-edge technologies and designed for an exceptional user experience, Thakur Mart is the future of online grocery shopping.

-## Some of CityShop Screenshots
+## Some of Thakur Mart Screenshots

 ![Screenshot from 2023-10-02 19-54-11](https://github.com/Khalidur-sujon/CityShop/assets/99888997/deb875fe-c655-467a-a17c-97f5b020b875)